SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

 1. In the target Elasticsearch cluster, execute the following POST request:

-   `[IP-adress]:9200/_snapshot/repositoryname/snapshotname/_restore?pretty`
+   `[IP adress]:9200/_snapshot/repositoryname/snapshotname/_restore?pretty`

-   - "[IP-address]": your IP-address
+   - "[IP address]": Your IP address.

-   - "repositoryname": the repository name you chose in the step on [preparing the source Elasticsearch cluster](#preparing-the-source-elasticsearch-cluster)
+   - "repositoryname": The repository name you chose while [preparing the source Elasticsearch cluster](#preparing-the-source-elasticsearch-cluster).

-   - "snapshotname": the name of the chosen backup
+   - "snapshotname": The name of the chosen backup.

-1. Verify whether the snapshot restore worked by comparing the indices for the local Elastic with those of the target Elastic.
+1. Verify whether the snapshot restore worked by comparing the indices for the local Elasticsearch cluster with those of the target Elasticsearch cluster.

-   To do so, enter `http://[IP-address]:9200/_cat/indices` in your browser's address bar.
-Replace "[IP-address]" with your IP-address.
+   To do so, enter `http://[IP address]:9200/_cat/indices` in your browser's address bar.
+Replace "[IP address]" with your IP address.

    These indices should be identical and take up the same amount of space.

    ![Prefix snapshot](~/user-guide/images/Prefix_Snapshot.png)

 > [!IMPORTANT]
-> If you followed these steps in preparation of migrating your data from an existing Elasticsearch cluster to a new target Elasticsearch cluster, you can now run the migration as explained in [Running the migration with bespoke elastic data](xref:Migrating_the_general_database_to_a_DMS_Cassandra_cluster#running-the-migration).
+> If you followed these steps in preparation of migrating your data from an existing Elasticsearch cluster to a new target Elasticsearch cluster, you can now run the migration as explained in [Running the migration with bespoke Elasticsearch data](xref:Migrating_the_general_database_to_a_DMS_Cassandra_cluster#running-the-migration).